miguelinux/materia-sr/README.md

-# Recursos para la materia de Algoritmos y Programación
+# Recursos para la materia de Seguridad en Redes

 This work is licensed under a